Falmouth-Games-Academy/comp110-worksheet-5/README.md

 ```
 ## a State what task this algorithm performs
+For each element in list j compare to each element in array j.
+If 2 elements are not in the same position in the list and they hold the same value then there is a duplicate, else there is not.
 ## b Explain why the worst case running time of the algorithm is quadratic, i.e.O(n^2).

 ## c Explain why the algorithm is still correct.